 She provides continuity of MFM care for patients with her skilful liaison with a variety of referring medical groups and individuals in addition to her midwifery colleagues.

 Her previous role as the Multiple Birth Coordinator has been particularly helpful in managing those women with complicated multiple pregnancies which comprise a significant number of MFM patients.

 Tina Bode has a strong commitment to professional development, clinical teaching and continuing education not only for her midwifery colleagues but also in Parent Education.

 She continues to participate in clinical research in an important and critical supportive role as well as providing links with interstate MFM centres and with the MFMS collaboration with Sanglah Hospital, Denpasar, Bali.

-Additionally she has worked as a District Midwife and in private Obstetric Hospitals in Adelaide thus making her ideally placed to seamlessly facilitate the post hospital care of our MFM patients and their babies with their often complex needs.
+She has worked as a District Midwife and in private obstetric hospitals in Adelaide thus making her ideally placed to seamlessly facilitate the post hospital care of our MFM patients and their babies with their often complex needs.

 Her academic background enables her to take the lead in patient counselling, midwifery education and clinical research projects in addition to her daily duties of midwifery care and multidisciplinary liaison.